nickjj/runninginproduction.com/_posts/interviews/2019-10-13-001-100k-page-views-a-month-for-5-dollars-with-a-self-hosted-static-site.md

 5 minutes to ensure a configured URL reports back a 200 status code.
 Their free plan is very useful.
 I've been using them for years.

-## What's your advice for others who are running similar sites in production?
+## What's your advice for others who are running similar stacks in production?

 I think it's a really good idea to be in control of your own blog's content.